Resources for Parents

 - Don’t Tell Me What to Do, Just Send Money: The Essential Parenting Guide to the College Years by Helen E. Johnson & Christine Schelhas-Miller

 - Empty Nest, Full Heart:The Journey from Home to College by Andrea Van Steerhouse

 - How to Survive and Thrive in an Empty Nest: Reclaiming Your Life When Your Children Have Grown by Jeanette C Lauer

 - I’ll Miss You Too: An off-to-College Guide for Parents and Students by Margo E. Woodacre Bane & Stephanie Bane

-- Letting Go: A Parent’s Guide to Understand the College Years, Fifth Edition by Karen Levine Coburn & Madge Lawrence Treeger
+- Letting Go: A Parent’s Guide to Understand the College Years, Sixth Edition by Karen Levine Coburn & Madge Lawrence Treeger

 - She’s Leaving Home – Letting Go as a Daughter Goes to College by Connie Jones